OzgeKocaoglu/RPG-Bot/README.md

   <h1>Prometheus</h1>

   <p>
-    Prometheus is a percy jackson rpg discord bot for your servers!
+   :zap: Prometheus is a percy jackson rpg discord bot for your servers!
   </p>